merenlab/merenlab.org/_posts/anvio/2015-08-22-docker-image-for-anvio.md

 X.bam  Y.bam  contigs.fa
 {% endhighlight %}

-## Building the anvi'o docker image
+## Rebuilding the anvi'o docker image

 If you would like to rebuild the Docker image for anvi'o on your own server, you can simply clone the anvi'o repository: